waqaskayani/petclinic-sample-project/readme.md

   - **repository_id:** Required repository ID in GitHub in username/repository format.
   - **hosted_zone_id:** Hosted Zone ID for Route53 to use for application records
   - **domain_record:** Domain record to create for application hosting.
+  - **common_tags.Environment:** the environment tag is set to dev by default.
+If this is changed, change the following files as well to match the environment:
+    - buildspec.yml
+    - scripts/run_app.sh
 - Initialize the Terraform workspace with `terraform init`.
 - Apply the Terraform scripts with `terraform apply`.
 - Verify the infrastructure setup in AWS Console.